WHAT IS A BLOOD MOON?

 ABOUT ALEX MCCLURE

-Alex McClure, an avid photographer for over 30 years, joined the Olympus Trailblazer program in 2013.
+Alex McClure has been an avid photographer for over 30 years.
 Alex works to achieve his stated goal to “make beautiful photographs that inspire and motivate people” through his nature, commercial and fine art photography.